databrickslabs/automl-toolkit/python/docs/APIDOCs.md

 ## Using the Family Runner for Inference
 There is currently support for the pipeline api in pyspark.
 There are two ways to run inference on a modeling pipeline:
-1. By MlFlow run id
+1. By MLflow run id
 2. Pipeline model path

 The `mlflow_pipeline_inference` function, that lives in the `FamilyRunner` class, takes the following parametersB;